Creating and associating configuration policies - AWS Security Hub

 5. For the SecurityControlsConfiguration field, specify which controls you want to enable or disable in this configuration policy.
 Choosing EnabledSecurityControlIdentifiers means that the specified controls are enabled.
 Other controls that are part of your enabled standards (including newly released controls) are disabled.
 Choosing DisabledSecurityControlIdentifiers means that the specified controls are disabled.
 Other controls that apply to your enabled standards (including newly released controls) are enabled.

 6. Optionally, for the SecurityControlCustomParameters field, specify enabled controls for which you want to customize parameters.
 Provide CUSTOM for the ValueType field and the custom parameter value for the Value field.
 The value must be the correct data type and within valid ranges specified by Security Hub.
 Only select controls support custom parameter values.
-For more information, see Custom control parameters.
+For more information, see Understanding control parameters in Security Hub.

 7. To apply your configuration policy to accounts or OUs, run the start-configuration-policy-association command from the Security Hub delegated administrator account in the home Region.